mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 type RawData t e = [Either (ParseError t e) Equation]
 ```

-This will represent collection of equations, just like `Program`, but every
+This represents a collection of equations, just like `Program`, but every
 one of them may be malformed: in that case we get original error message in
 `Left`, otherwise we have properly parsed equation in `Right`.